wso2/docs-choreo-dev/en/docs/administer/configure-a-custom-domain-for-your-organization.md

     2. Select the environment to apply the domain name.
     3. Select the entity type to apply the domain name.

-    !!! info "Note"
+        !!! tip
+             In this context:

-          Here the **API** entity type refers to the Choreo component types exposed via an endpoint.
-Currently, this includes Proxy, Service and Webhook. **Web App** refers to the Web application component.
+              - The **API** entity type represents Choreo components exposed via an endpoint, including API Proxy, Service, and Webhook components.
+              - The **Web App** entity type represents the Web Application component.

  7. Take a look at the generated CNAME target value displayed and create a DNS record associating the domain name to the CNAME target value with your DNS provider.